zzh-SJTU/zhe_hao_Zhang.github.io/index.md

   -Existing class incremental learning method can not perform well with large domain shift within dataset.
 I am working on solve the catastrophic forgetting problem with large domain shift for the task of image classification.

 ## Projects
+- Implement a new algorithm to solve catastrophic forgetting in the setting of class incremental learning with domain shift.
 - Implement transformer for machine translation with WMT14 dataset.
 Code can be found [here](https://github.com/zzh-SJTU/data_pre-process_translation).
 - Implement hough transform (with edge detector, attribute finder) to find circles in several images.
 Code can be found [here](https://github.com/zzh-SJTU/Discounting).
 - Implement a discounting method for language model.
 Code can be found [here](https://github.com/zzh-SJTU/Discounting).